sethidden/vue3-eslint-stylelint-demo/README.md

 # vue3-eslint-stylelint-demo

+**This repo intentionally contains linting errors in src/HelloWorld.vue so you know everything is working.
+You won't be able to git commit because the Husky pre-commit linting action won't let you - unless you fix the errors yourself of course.
+Run `npm run lint` to see the errors**

 Vue 3 with:
 * ESLint
-* eslint-plugin-vue (find common mistakes in .vue files)
+* eslint-plugin-vue (find common mistakes in .vue files & make ESLint recognize .vue files)
 * eslint-plugin-prettier (formatting rules)
 * stylelint (lint `<style>` block from .vue files)
+* husky (run linting before comitting and prevent the commit if it contains errors)

 To see all of the above in action install ESLint and Stylelint extensions (type `@recommended` in extension search menu in VS Code), then open src/HelloWorld.vue.
 That file intentionally contains linting errors that check if all of these linting plugins work.
 Stylelint needs a separate extension - it's not integrated with ESLint.